LLNL/sundials/doc/shared/sunmemory/SUNMemory_CUDA.rst

    * An ``int`` flag indicating success (zero) or failure (non-zero).

-.. c:function:: int SUNMemoryHelper_Dealloc_Cuda(SUNMemoryHelper helper, \
+.. c:function:: SUNErrCode SUNMemoryHelper_Dealloc_Cuda(SUNMemoryHelper helper, \
                                                  SUNMemory mem, void* queue)

    Deallocates the ``mem->ptr`` field if it is owned by ``mem``, and then